paheon/MeowBase/README.md

 ```

 #### Property Access
-`ClassBase` use PHP magic methods `__get()` and `__set()` to access class properties and control property access.
-These methods lookup the property name in `$varMap` first, if not found, then lookup the property name directly.
-If property has 'get' and 'set' method, the method name has `get` and `set` followed by the property name, no matter the property is defined or not, `ClassBase` will call these 'get' and 'set' method to get and set the property value repestively.
+`ClassBase` uses PHP magic methods `__get()` and `__set()` to access class properties and control property access.
+These methods look up the property name in `$varMap` first; if not found, they then look up the property name directly.
+If a property has 'get' and 'set' methods, the method names have `get` and `set` followed by the property name.
+Regardless of whether the property is defined, `ClassBase` will call these 'get' and 'set' methods to get and set the property value respectively.
 For example, to get the `siteID` property:
 ```php
 $siteID = $meow->cache->siteID;
 ```